snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 ## Debug transformations with "live preview"

-Using JavaScript functions to tranform your data gives an incredible amount of flexability, but that complexity comes at the cost of writing syntax errors and introducing bugs.
+Using JavaScript functions to tranform your data gives an incredible amount of flexability, but that flexability comes at the cost of writing bugs.
 Snaplet provides a "live preview environment" via the `snaplet proxy` command to debug transformations, when you boot up the proxy it connects to your database, reads the `transform.ts` file and waits for a client connection.
 Then, you connect to the proxy with your favorite SQL querying tool, and validate your transformations in real time.